jonnor/datascience-master/dcase2018/README.md

 Hardware constraints

+* Add tests/benchmark for Goertzel, see if possible to optimize
 * Setup Nordic NRF52 dev environment
 * Try to run ARM MFCC feature calculation on M4F
 * Try to run Random Forest classifier on M4F with (precalculated) MFCC features
 * Try to run Goertzel melspectrogram on M4F

-Improve perf
+Improve model perf

-* Feature normalization.
-Normalize spectrogram by removing mean, or dividing by RMS
+* Normalize spectrogram by dividing by RMS?
 * Try a pre-emphasis filter?
-* Try to use per-channel energy normalization (PCEN)
+* Try to use per-channel energy normalization (PCEN) after mean subtraction
 * Try OSKmeans feature learning.

 Gaussian Mixture Models